aellerton/demo-allauth-bootstrap/README.md

 # demo-allauth-bootstrap

-Simple, out-of-the-box Django website with a visitor (no login) area and a user (login required) area, where registration and login can be via providers like Google and Facebook.
+A simple, out-of-the-box Django website with a "visitor" (no login reuired) area and a members (login required) area.
+Supports local email/password as well as easy configuration for authentication from providers like Google and Facebook.

+Simple, old style HTML templates; no webpack or node.
+Focuses on getting a simple visitors and members site up quickly.

 ## tl;dr